 - Packing cubes – These make luggage much easier (see below).

-- Multi-socket plug – Handy for hotels or accommodation that do not have lots of sockets in your room.
+- Multi-socket plug – Handy for hotels or accommodations that do not have lots of sockets in your room.

 - Reusable water bottle